artistic image of people standing on a map of the world

 You can also study this course:

-From September 2022, all Migration Studies students will automatically be enrolled on the Modern Slavery Awareness course delivered by experts from Hope for Justice, which works to bring an end to modern slavery and human trafficking, and to protect the human rights of victims and survivors.
+In addition, we are proud to offer modern day slavery training to students, in partnership with Hope for Justice, an internationally recognised organisation that works to bring an end to modern slavery and human trafficking, and to protect the human rights of victims and survivors.

 Hope for Justice Logo